 Clinical dementia results from pathologies affecting the central nervous system.
 Patients have deficiencies in cognitive functions such as the thinking process, memory, planning, and judgment.
+Dementia symptoms show up in loss of memory, movement disorders, and changes in the person’s language, judgment, and behavior.
 Dementia is most common in individuals above the age of sixty-five.
 Common types include Alzheimer's dementia (the most prevalent type), vascular dementia, Lewy Body dementia, Frontotemporal dementia, and Wernicke-Korsakoff syndrome dementia.
 The types have different pathological mechanisms.

 Vascular dementia results when there is impaired blood circulation to part of the brain: this reduced blood flow is called ischemia.
 The cause for the impaired circulation may be thrombosis on the major blood vessels or hemorrhage.
 Hypertension is a risk factor for vascular dementia.

-Alzheimer's dementia is a common neurodegenerative condition among the elderly and the most common form of dementia.
+Alzheimer's dementia is very common among the elderly and the most common form of dementia.
 It results when proteins in the form of neurofibrillary tangles accumulate in the brain, resulting in the death of neurons.
 Alzheimer's kills over 120,000 Americans evey year, and at any time 5 million are thought to be living with this disease.
 Lewy body dementia can be divided into lewy body dementia proper and Parkinson's dementia.
 The difference between the two is the timing of when obvious cognitive decline occurs.
 Both cause movement disorders in the early stages.
 If the patient suffers a decline in cognitive function within a year, the dementia is called Lewy Body dementia.
 Past a year and it's called Parkinson's dementia.
+Experts estimate Dementia with Lewy Bodies makes up 1 in 20 dementia cases, but this estimate may be low because it is difficult to distinguish between Alzheimer's and Lewy Body dementia.
 Frontotemporal dementia is a neurodegenerative disease affecting the frontal and temporal lobes of the brain.
-As opposed to other types of dementia, frontotemporal dementia has a nontrivial incidence in younger individuals below the age of sixty-five.
+FTD does not affect memory as much as Alzheimer’s in its early stages; the more obvious symptoms are behavioral.
+As opposed to other types of dementia, frontotemporal dementia happens relatively often in individuals below the age of 65.
 Finally, Wernicke Korsakoff syndrome results from a deficiency of vitamin B1; this deficiency may be induced by chronic alcoholism.

 Creutzfeldt-Jakob dementia.
 This uncommon disease cannot be predicted as no risk factors have been identified.
 This condition may be because of stores of irresistible proteins called prions.
 Creutzfeldt-Jakob can be acquired.
 Scientists aren’t sure how but protein structures called prions appear to be part of the cause.
 These prions can be introduced to the body during, say, a cornea transplant.
 Signs of this lethal condition usually show up after age 60.